 Employees can commit time theft in a variety of ways:

-Buddy punching: Employees have other employees punch the time clock for them when they are late or absent from work.
-As a result, you pay them as if they were actually on the job during that time.
+Employees have other employees punch the time clock for them when they are late or absent from work.
+As a result, you pay them as if they were actually on the job during work hours.

-Unauthorized overtime: Employees may punch the time clock before the shift starts or far after their shift is over.
-You may be paying for them to sit in the breakroom and have their morning coffee or to unwind before their evening commute.
+Employees may punch the time clock before the shift starts or far after their shift is over.
+You may be paying for them to sit in the breakroom and have their morning coffee or to unwind before they clock out ahead of their evening commute.

-Long breaks: Employees can extend 15-minute breaks into much longer periods of time, especially if you don’t have processes in place to enforce them.
+Employees can extend 15-minute breaks or lunch breaks into much longer periods of time, especially if you don’t have processes in place to enforce them.

 Your first impression may be that an employee adding 10 minutes here or there doesn’t make that much of a difference.
-But consider this:
+But there is a lot to consider, including:

 If an employee routinely adds 10 minutes to each time card, over a five-day work week, that’s 50 minutes — almost an hour — of nonproductive time you’ve paid for.
 If that employee works 50 weeks each year, the time clock theft grows to about 41 hours — more than a week’s worth of work.
 If your total labor costs are $30 per hour, time theft by that one employee costs you $1,230 each year.